 In the packaging, you get the Heable kitchen tap with fittings, two flexible pipes (UK standard), a detailed instruction manual and Heable’s 10-year warranty.

-Click here to buy the Heable Traditional Kitchen Mixer Tap.
+Click here to buy the Heable Traditional Kitchen Mixer Tap, or shop deals on eBay.

 If you’ve got the budget for it, you may want to consider shopping for kitchen taps that go beyond the £100 price mark.
 Remember, if you’re willing to spend more on your new kitchen tap, you’ll likely be rewarded with higher-quality materials.
 Just make sure you do your research on the brand before you hit that ‘buy now’ button.